Allegheny County, Pennsylvania: Transportation

 The Three Rivers Heritage Trail provides uninterrupted bicycle and pedestrian connections along the three rivers in the city, and the Great Allegheny Passage trail runs from downtown Pittsburgh to Washington, D.C.

 The Allegheny County Airport is the original airport for Pittsburgh and houses a number of flight schools, charter flight operations, and medevac operations.
+It is owned and operated by The Allegheny County Airport Authority.

+Pittsburgh International Airport is the major passenger airport for the county with service to many destinations on several airlines.
+Like the Allegheny County Airport, it is also owned and operated by The Allegheny County Airport Authority.